-Around the same time that Ledoux first introduced the entropy method in [43], Katalin Marton showed in a breakthrough paper [58] that one can bypass functional inequalities and work directly on the level of probability measures.
-More specifically, Marton has shown that Gaussian concentration bounds can be deduced from so-called transportation-cost inequalities.
+Around the same time that Michel Ledoux first introduced the entropy method [43], Katalin Marton showed in a breakthrough paper [59] that one can bypass functional inequalities and work directly on the level of probability measures (see also the survey paper [60], presented at the 2013 Shannon Award Lecture).
+More specifically, Marton has shown that Gaussian concentration bounds can be deduced from the so-called transportation-cost inequalities.
 These inequalities, discussed in detail in Section 3.4, relate information-theoretic quantities, such as the relative entropy, to a certain class of distances between probability measures on the metric space where the random variables of interest are defined.
 These so-called Wasserstein distances have been the subject of intense research activity that touches upon probability theory, functional analysis, dynamical systems, partial differential equations, statistical physics, and differential geometry.
-A great deal of information on this field of optimal transportation can be found in two books by Cédric Villani - [59] offers a concise and fairly elementary introduction, while a more recent monograph [60] is a lot more detailed and encyclopedic.
-Multiple connections between optimal transportation, concentration of measure, and information theory are also explored in [17, 19, 61, 62, 63, 64, 65].
-We also note that Wasserstein distances have been used in information theory in the context of lossy source coding [66, 67, 68].
+A great deal of information on this field of optimal transportation can be found in two books by Cédric Villani - [61] offers a concise and fairly elementary introduction, while a more recent monograph [62] is a lot more detailed and encyclopedic.
+Multiple connections between optimal transportation, concentration of measure, and information theory are also explored in [17, 19, 63, 64, 65, 66, 67].
+Note that Wasserstein distances have been also used in information theory in the context of lossy source coding [68, 69, 70].

-The first explicit invocation of concentration inequalities in an information-theoretic context appears in the work of Ahlswede et al. [69, 70].
-These authors have shown that a certain delicate probabilistic inequality, which was referred to as the "blowing up lemma," and which we now (thanks to the contributions by Marton [58, 71]) recognize as a Gaussian concentration bound in Hamming space, can be used to derive strong converses for a wide variety of information-theoretic problems, including some multiterminal scenarios.
-The importance of sharp concentration inequalities for characterizing fundamental limits of coding schemes in information theory is evident from the recent flurry of activity on finite-blocklength analysis of source and channel codes (see, e.g., [72, 73, 74, 75, 76, 77, 78, 79]).
+The first explicit invocation of concentration inequalities in an information-theoretic context appears in the work of Ahlswede et al. [71, 72].
+These authors have shown that a certain delicate probabilistic inequality, which was referred to as the "blowing up lemma", and which we now (thanks to the contributions by Marton [59, 73]) recognize as a Gaussian concentration bound in the Hamming space, can be used to derive strong converses for a wide variety of informationtheoretic problems, including multi-terminal scenarios.
+The importance of sharp concentration inequalities for characterizing fundamental limits of coding schemes in information theory is evident from the recent flurry of activity on finite-blocklength analysis of source and channel codes (see, e.g., [74, 75, 76, 77, 78, 79, 80, 81]).
 Thus, it is timely to revisit the use of concentration-of-measure ideas in information theory from a modern perspective.
 We hope that our treatment, which, above all, aims to distill the core information-theoretic ideas underlying the study of concentration of measure, will be helpful to researchers in information theory and related fields.